Varying charging structures for translation jobs

 Charging methods within the translation industry differ not only between agencies and freelance translators but also from country to country.

 In addition, charging structures can also fluctuate depending on the job in hand.
-We have therefore detailed a number of especially relevant factors influencing translation rates.
+I have therefore detailed a number of especially relevant factors influencing translation rates.
 Please find below the 6 most common variables.

 1 Minimum fees